 Have you spent a small fortune on water bottles?
 I have two athletic teenage guys in my house, and I swear I buy a new Gatorade bottle every few months.

 If you want to spend a little more, tuck a gift card or some cash inside with some of his favorite candy.
+We even have a list of the 50 best gift cards for tweens & teens.

 My boys don’t have to worry about finding or carrying anything else because it has three attached cables and a built-in plug.
 And they can help their friends because it works for iPhone and Samsung devices.